 Christian Faith

-Carter’s faith is not just a personal creed but a driving force behind his extensive post-presidential humanitarian efforts.
+Carter’s faith was not just a personal creed but a driving force behind his extensive post-presidential humanitarian efforts.
 His lifelong dedication to teaching Sunday school at his local Baptist church, even during his presidency, underscores the depth of his commitment to his faith.
 Carter’s Christianity informed his views on justice, equality, and the dignity of all human beings, principles that he applied both in office and in his later work with The Carter Center.

 Humanitarian Work and Advocacy